-- What is the role of the for-profit firm in society? - 2.
+- 1. What is the role of the for-profit firm in society? - 2.
 Does the firm have broader social responsibilities (beyond making a profit)?

 CSR, therefore, is both critical and controversial.
-It is critical because the forprofit sector is the largest and most innovative part of any free society's economy.
+It is critical because the for-profit sector is the most innovative and productive part of any free society's economy.
 Companies intertwine with society in mutually beneficial ways, driving progress and affluence-creating most of the jobs, wealth, and innovations that enable society to prosper.
 They are the primary delivery system for food, housing, healthcare, and other necessities of life.
 Without modern corporations, the jobs, taxes, donations, and other resources that support governments and nonprofits would decline significantly, further diminishing general well-being.
-Businesses are the engines of society that propel us toward a better future, which suggests an interesting thought experiment: If you wanted to do the most social good in your career, would you enter public service (politics or nonprofits), or would you go into business?
-Fifty years ago, the best answer would probably have been "public service."
-Today, business is the more effective vehicle for social good.
+Businesses are the engines of society that propel us toward a better future, which suggests an interesting thought experiment: If you wanted to create the most social benefit in your career, would you enter public service (politics or nonprofits), or would you go into business?
+Fifty years ago, the best answer would probably have been public service.
+Today, it is easy to conclude that business offers the more effective vehicle for creating maximum social benefit.

 At the same time, CSR remains controversial.
 People who have thought deeply about Why does a business exist? or What does profit represent? do not agree on the answers.
 Do firms have obligations beyond the benefits their economic success provides?
-In spite of the rising importance of CSR, many still draw on the views of the Nobel Prize-winning economist Milton Friedman to argue that society benefits most when firms focus purely on financial success.
-Others look to the views of business leaders who have argued for a broader perspective, such as David Packard (cofounder of Hewlett-Packard):
+In spite of the rising importance of CSR, many still draw on the views of the Nobel Prize-winning economist Milton Friedman to argue that society benefits most when firms focus purely on financial success.11 Others look to the views of business leaders who have argued for a broader perspective, such as David Packard (cofounder of Hewlett-Packard):

 I think many people assume, wrongly, that a company exists simply to make money.
-While this is an important result of a company's existence, we have to go deeper and find the real reasons for our being....
+While this is an important result of a company's existence, we have to go deeper and find the real reasons for our being. . . .
 A group of people get together and exist as an institution that we call a company so that they are able to accomplish something collectively that they could not accomplish separately-they make a contribution to society.
-10
+12

-This book navigates between these perspectives to outline a view of CSR that recognizes both its strategic value to firms and the social benefit such a perspective brings to the firm's many stakeholders.
-The goal is to present a comprehensive assessment of corporate social responsibility that, on reflection, suggests that Friedman and Packard were not as far apart as their respective proponents assume.
+This book navigates between these perspectives, within the ambiguous area of corporate discretion, to outline a view of CSR that recognizes both its strategic value to firms and the social benefit such a perspective brings to the firm's many stakeholders.
+The goal is to present a comprehensive assessment of corporate social responsibility that, on reflection, suggests Friedman and Packard were not as far apart as their respective proponents assume.